 As soon as the Bat Art bath bomb comes into contact with the bath water a huge explosion of black foam bursts out of it, after a minute a thinner purple foam begins to sizzle out of it too.
 Bat Art is a very slow fizzer, leaving you with plenty of time to enjoy the beautiful bath art it creates.

 As it floats around the water surface, sizzling away, 3 spots of colour begin to come out of it at different points.
 There are single streaks of sky-blue, light purple and sparkly silver.
 If you thought the Star Light Star Bright bath melt was the sparkliest product, think again!

 Once the Bat Art bath bomb has fully dissolved you are left with bath art that looks just like a slab of sparkly-silver and purple marble.
 The water is such a dark and shimmering purple, it’s very easy to get lost in.
 I spent a good 5 minutes just swishing it around with my hand, watching all the sparkles catching the light.
 Strangely I find this simple act very therapeutic.

 My photos in this post do the Bat Art bath bomb no justice at all.
 You really do have to see it with your own eyes.
 Once out of the bath its scent remains on your skin for the best part of the rest of the day, although my skin did feel a little dry once I got out of the bath it was nothing a small blob of body lotion couldn’t fix.

-Overall I am really, really impressed with the Bat Art bath bomb, if you love bath art then you’ll want to use Bat Art again and again.
+Overall I am really, really impressed with the Bat Art bath bomb, I can see it becoming a staple Halloween release, if you love bath art then you’ll want to use Bat Art again and again.